comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 This flowchart illustrates the algorithms structure:
 ![RecordFlowchart](recordFlowchart.jpg)

-### Developing the action Backup you data
+### Developing the action "Backup you data"
-There are two methods for backing up the data, one including copying the database to another folder on the desktop and the other involving copying the files to a USB stick.
+There are two methods for backing up the data, one including copying the database to another folder on the **desktop** and the other involving copying the files to a **USB stick**.

-The real script asks the user which method is preferred, and executes the appropriate code.
-The code below are merely snippets of the full program (the unique parts).
+The full script asks the user which method is preferred, and executes the appropriate code.
+The code below are merely snippets of the full program (the unique options).

 #### Option 1 (Desktop):
 The code required for backing up to a separate folder on the desktop is as follows: